-The farmers are represented by Don M. Downing of Gray Ritter & Graham PC, James Bilsborrow of Weitz & Luxenberg PC, Paul Byrd of Paul Byrd Law Firm PLLC, Paul A. Lesko of Peiffer Wolf Carr & Kane APLC, Richard M. Paul III of Paul LLP, Scott E. Poynter of Poynter Law Group, Beverly T. Randles of Randles & Splittgerber, Rene F. Rocha III of Morgan & Morgan, and Charles S. Zimmerman of Zimmerman Reed LLP.
+The plaintiffs are represented by Don M. Downing of Gray Ritter & Graham PC, and James Bilsborrow of Weitz & Luxenberg PC, and Paul Byrd of Paul Byrd Law Firm PLLC, and Paul A. Lesko of Peiffer Wolf Carr & Kane APLC, and Richard M. Paul III of Paul LLC, and Scott E. Poynter of Poynter Law Group, and Beverly T. Randles of Randles & Splittgerber, and Rene F. Rocha III of Morgan & Morgan, and Charles S. Zimmerman of Zimmerman Reed LLP.

-The case is In re: Dicamba Herbicides Litigation, case number 1:18-md-02820, in the U.S. District Court for the Eastern District of Missouri.
+The case is In re: Dicamba Herbicides Litigation, case number 1:18-md-02820, in the U.S. District Court for the Eastern District of Missouri Southeastern Division.

-–Additional reporting by Michael Phillis and Carolina Bolado.
-Editing by Breda Lund.
+–Additional reporting by Carolina Bolado.
+Editing by Jay Jackson Jr.

 FREE Consultation | Farmers & Growers With Crop Or Plant Damage